top of page

 Violinist Laurel Gagnon’s interpretations “sing with a naturalness that [is] both disarming and distinctive” (The Straits Times, Singapore, Singapore).
 Performing as a soloist and chamber musician, she currently resides in New Haven, Connecticut.

-Ms. Gagnon was awarded third prize at the 2023 Elmar Oliveira International Violin Competition, fourth prize at the 2018 Singapore International Violin Competition and in 2019, was invited to perform in the live rounds of the Queen Elisabeth Competition in Brussels.
+Ms. Gagnon was awarded third prize at the 2023 Elmar Oliveira International Violin Competition, fourth prize at the 2018 Singapore International Violin Competition and was invited twice to perform in the live rounds of the Queen Elisabeth Competition, in both 2019 and 2024.

 As a soloist, Laurel has performed at Flagey in Brussels, Singapore’s Victoria Concert Hall, and the Kauffman Center for the Performing Arts.
 She has appeared three times as soloist with the Kansas City Chamber Orchestra, performing Vivaldi’s “The Four Seasons” with Israel Philharmonic concertmaster David Radzynski and other students of Ben Sayevich.
 Gagnon has performed several times on Kansas Public Radio, been featured on Kansas Community Radio, and appeared in performance on KSHB TV's "KC Live” show and Fox4.

-A passionate chamber musician, her quartet was selected as the Kuttner Quartet in Residence at Indiana University in 2022.
-Gagnon is also a founding member of Vinola Trio, an ensemble consisting of clarinet, violin, and piano, curating programs of living composers.
-In 2023, Vinola Trio was a semifinalist in the Fischoff National Chamber Music Competition, and attended Avaloch Farm Music Institute for a summer residency.
+A passionate chamber musician, she has enjoyed performances at both the Halcyon Chamber Music and Mimir Chamber Music Festivals; her string quartet was also selected as the Kuttner Quartet in Residence at Indiana University in 2022.
+Gagnon is a founding member of Vinola Trio, an ensemble consisting of clarinet, violin, and piano, curating programs of living composers.
+Vinola Trio was a semifinalist of the 2023 Fischoff National Chamber Music Competition and a prizewinner of the 2024 MTNA National Chamber Music Competition.
+A finalist of The American Prize Chamber Music Competition, the group has been invited twice to attend Avaloch Farm Music Institute for a summer residency.

 Laurel has worked extensively with Indiana University's Center for Rural Engagement, bringing music into collaborative community spaces.
-Ms. Gagnon also taught with Dr. Brenda Brenner's "Fairview Project," a project providing daily violin classes at a low-income area elementary school, and has enjoyed collaborating with Bloomington's "My Sister’s Closet" for community events.
+Ms. Gagnon has taught with Indiana University’s “Fairview Project” and the Yale School of Music’s “Music in Schools” community music project.
+She has enjoyed collaborating with Bloomington's "My Sister’s Closet” for

 Laurel Gagnon, violin